xelatihy/yocto-gl/doc/yocto_gltf.md

 ## History

+- v 0.21: use reference interface for textures
 - v 0.20: removal of buggy shape splitting function
 - v 0.19: explicit paths for separate buffer saving
 - v 0.18: add function to split meshes into single shapes